tenesin/tenesin/README.md

 ## I'm a Student and Developer!!

 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: become more productive
+- 🥅 2021 Goals : become more productive
-- ⚡ "the more u know the more u get"
+- ⚡ Quote : "the more u know the more u get"

 ### Connect with me: